 All F2F training have a comparable set-up.
 On day 1, the general set-up of the EO AFRICA R&D facility will be introduced, followed by developing hands-on skills related to the Copernicus Program, cloud computing, use of Jupyter notebooks and EO data access.
 Day 2, 3 and 4 will be dedicated to an application topic.
 Day 5 will be spent on presentations by trainees on their achievements to demonstrate their skills acquired during the training, followed by a closing session (evaluation, open discussion, handing over of the certificates and formal closing).

-*Due to the COVID-19 situation, the first F2F course was held on-line in the form of live sessions.
+(*) Due to the COVID-19 situation, the first Face to Face course was held on-line in the form of live sessions.
 In that set-up, the course consisted of 5 days intense training combining theory, practical exercises and discussions with participants.